Tips for Living Green

 Skip the dryer: Try air drying!
 Clothes dryers require a significant amount of energy to heat up, and they shorten the life of your clothes.
 Invest in an inexpensive clothing rack for your room or apartment to save energy and money!

 Turn it off: Turn off the tap when brushing your teeth, shaving, or lathering your hands.
 This saves about 4 gallons of water per minute!
-Also turn off the water when you lather during a shower.
+Also turn off the water when you lather during a shower for even greater water savings.

 Take shorter showers: Always opt for a shower over a bath.
 Use a waterproof shower timer and challenge yourself to shower as quickly as you can.